Skip to Content

 Slice and rewrap throughout the week.
 Make a pot of slow cooker chicken cordon bleu and stuff in between the layers for another meal.
 Ideally should be eaten within 5 days.

-Round sandwich bread in bundt pan is so pretty!
+How to make a bundtwich, a fun round sandwich bread baked in a bundt pan!
 Easy party sandwich recipe stuffed with lunchmeat and prettier than the long SubWay style.

 Equipment